Nikkei vaults 21-month high, heads for best year gain since 2005

 The yen hit a more than two-year low of 86.64 to the dollar on Friday.

-Nippon Electric Glass Co, however, shed 3.5 percent after the glassmaker cut its earning forecast for the nine-month period through December, citing a price decline in glasses used in flat panel displays.
+Nippon Electric Glass Co (5214.T), however, shed 3.5 percent after the glassmaker cut its earnings forecast for the nine-month period through December, citing a price decline in glasses used in flat panel displays.

 (Editing by Daniel Magnowski)